 Cameroon Gambling Regulation

-Gambling Regulation Cameroon, officially known as the Republic of Cameroon, is a country located in West Africa, with a population of over 26 million according to the most recent collected data.
-When it comes to gambling, the country has permitted a few forms of gambling but there are also plenty of activities that remain unregulated as there are no laws that properly govern gambling in Cameroon.
+Gambling Regulation Cameroon, officially the Republic of Cameroon, is a West African country with a population of more than 26 million, according to the most recent data.
+When it comes to gambling, the country permits a few forms of gambling, but many activities remain unregulated because no laws properly govern gambling in Cameroon.

-There are a few land-based casinos in the country, with the majority of them targeting tourists as the casinos are located in hotel resorts that are typically visited by foreign tourists.
-There are suggestions for amendments in the current laws that set the legal framework for regulating gambling in Cameroon.
-The reason for that is the outdated piece of legislation that is currently setting the terms for gambling operations in the country.
+There are a few land-based casinos in the country, with most of them targeting tourists because the casinos are located in hotel resorts typically visited by foreign travelers.
+There have been suggestions to amend the current laws that provide the legal framework for gambling in Cameroon.
+The main reason is that the legislation now governing gambling is outdated.

-A new piece of legislation could also contribute to a regulation of online gambling which is currently an unregulated activity.
-As gambling facilities are also considered by many as places that only support money laundering and corruption, the Cameroonian government is hoping to implement stricter laws that will properly regulate this sector.
+New legislation could also regulate online gambling, which is currently an unregulated activity.
+Because many people view gambling facilities as venues that facilitate money laundering and corruption, the Cameroonian government hopes to implement stricter laws that will properly regulate the sector.

-While the limited internet penetration in the country contributes to a rather low interest in online gambling, those who have access to the internet might often resort to placing wagers online.
-Naturally, as there are no laws prohibiting or controlling such activities, many Cameroonians resort to playing on foreign websites, often risking their safety as there are no laws that can currently protect them.
+Limited internet penetration in the country keeps interest in online gambling relatively low, yet those with access often place wagers online.
+Because no laws prohibit or regulate such activities, many Cameroonians play on foreign websites, often risking their safety because no legal protections exist.

 Gambling Regulations in Cameroon

-Land-based casinos are legal in Cameroon, with companies that wish to run such facilities being required to apply for gaming licenses.
-Currency, there are several big casinos operating across Cameroon, with most of them being located in the capital Yaounde as well as in Douala.
-The types of games that one could find at the brick-and-mortar casinos include standard table games like roulette and blackjack, poker tables, and slot machines.
+Land-based casinos are legal in Cameroon, and companies that intend to run such facilities must apply for gaming licenses.
+Currently, several large casinos operate across the country, with most located in the capital Yaounde and in Douala.
+The games available at brick-and-mortar casinos include standard table games such as roulette and blackjack, poker tables, and slot machines.

-The current piece of legislation that is governing gambling in Cameroon was enacted in 1998 and was amended in 2004.
-Unfortunately, it is still quite outdated as it does not include any legal definitions of online gambling and the way it is supposed to be regulated by Cameroonian authorities.
+The main piece of legislation governing gambling in Cameroon was enacted in 1998 and amended in 2004.
+It remains outdated because it does not define online gambling or explain how it should be regulated by Cameroonian authorities.

 Legal Gambling in Cameroon